panhypersebastos/winter_predictor/README_ERA5T_MONTHLY.md

 ## General Data description

 ERA5T is a meteorological re-analysis dataset provided by the European Centre for Medium-Range Weather Forecasts ([ECMWF](https://www.ecmwf.int/)) [ERA5](https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation) dataset.
-The data is sourced with the following setup:
+In this project, the ERA5T data is sourced with the following setup:

 | Topic | Description|
 |:-------------|:-------------|